MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 # [Mobile](#tab/mobile)

-After following the steps to add tabs to an existing meeting on desktop or web, you can see the same apps in pre-meeting experience under **More** section of the meeting details.
+After the tabs are added to an existing meeting on desktop or web, you can see the same apps in pre-meeting experience under **More** section of the meeting details.

 ![Mobile pre-meeting experience](../assets/images/apps-in-meetings/mobilepremeeting.png)